WPExtension/WPSPATheme/README.md

 # WPSPATheme for WordPress Theme Development
-WordPress SPA Theme alternative of MVC Extension of the client wants work inside the theme
+WordPress SPA for Theme adding Hooks and filter working only inside the theme file similar to shortcode wp-plugin but raw php file structure

 ```PHP
    # SPA Folder Structure